CodingItWrong/outsidein.dev/docs/react/6-writing-data.md

        <TextField
 ```

 Now, what logic should we use to set the `validationError` flag?
-Our tests just specify that initially the error is not shown, and after submitting an invalid form it's shown--that's all.
+Our tests just specify that initially the error is not shown, and after submitting an invalid form it's shown—that's all.
 The simplest logic to pass this test is to always show the validation error after saving:

 ```diff
  const handleSubmit = e => {